JonnyHaas/deep-learning-challenge/README.md

 - The model was compiled with the Adam optimizer.
 It was trained on scaled feature data for 100 epochs.
 - The neural network model designed for Alphabet Soup Charity successfully predicts the effective use of funds with an accuracy of 74.6%.
 While the model performs well, further tuning and experimentation with different architectures might yield even better results.

+I used class notes and ChatGPT to help me complete the Module.
+I felt unsure of myself in understanding the improving the model process.